Simple Weekday Sourdough Bread Recipe

 – Alternatively, bake after work

-The schedule above has example times so shift the timeline earlier or later according to your schedule.
-Don’t worry if you don’t hit the times exactly as they’re written, there’s some flexibility there.
+The schedule above has example times, so shift the timeline to earlier or later according to your schedule.
+Don’t worry if you don’t hit the times precisely as they’re written.
+There’s some flexibility there.

 A Simple Weekday Sourdough Bread Recipe